TDLPoof/parabot/README.md

-Parabot is a software capable of computer-generating thousands of reassuring phrases about what computers can't do per second
+Parabot is a software capable of computer-generating thousands of reassuring phrases about what computers can't do per second.